10 Tips for Being a Successful Online Student

 Let’s face it, the first time you try anything new it feels overwhelming.
 Online courses are no different.
 It takes time to learn how to maneuver through the system and to communicate with others online.
 Your confidence will build as you become more comfortable with how things work.
 Think about ways to motivate yourself now, so when you feel overwhelmed you keep yourself grounded in your overall education goals and keep moving forward.

 - Take full advantage of NHCC resources

-NHCC has a variety of online and on-site resources available to students.
-Online tutoring provided by Smarthinking, instructional video tutorials by Atomic Learning, 24/7 access to library resources, free Microsoft Office 365 products (Word, Excel, PowerPoint), OneDrive account for file storage and sharing, WebEx web-conference account for online group collaboration, and Student Mobile App to learn on the go.
-As well as on-site tutoring, library, computer labs, and workshops.
+NHCC has a variety of online and on-campus resources available to students.
+Online tutoring provided by Tutor.com as well as on-campus tutoring, instructional video tutorials by Infobase Learning Cloud, free Microsoft Office 365 products (Word, Excel, PowerPoint), oneDrive account for file storage and sharing, Zoom web-conference account for online group collaboration, library, computer labs, and the Student Mobile App to learn on the go.
 Familiarize yourself with available resources to use them for increased learning experience and success in your online courses.